 The path of every NBA basketball player is not the same; you got those who are dominant throughout their whole basketball career, and then you got your late bloomers who take some time to realize their potential.
 Here’s a list of players who thrived on all basketball stages, becoming NCAA, NBA, and Olympic champions.

-Clyde Lovellette was the first player to win the NBA and NCAA championships, along with the Olympic gold medal.
+Clyde Lovellette was the first player to win the NBA and NCAA championships and the Olympic gold medal.

 The three-time All-American center got his NCAA ring as a member of Kansas University in 1952.
 They faced St. John’s in the championship game, beating them comfortably behind Lovellette’s 33 points and 17 rebounds performance, setting a then-NCAA tournament scoring record, and earning the most outstanding performer honors.

-Lovellette achieved his second major basketball accomplishment in the same year, as he and six of his Jayhawk teammates led the USA to the gold medal at the Olympics in Helsinki, Finland.
+Lovellette achieved his second major basketball accomplishment in the same year.
+Six of his Jayhawk teammates led the USA to the gold medal at the Olympics in Helsinki, Finland.
 Warren Womble coached the team, with Kansas’ Forrest “Phog” Allen being his assistant.
-Clyde was the team’s leading scorer with 13.9 PPG and had scored game-high 9 points in a historically low-scoring final when the USA beat the Soviet Union 36-25.
+Clyde was the team’s leading scorer with 13.9 PPG and had scored a game-high 9 points in a historically low-scoring final when the USA beat the Soviet Union 36-25.

 Bill Russell and K.C.
 Jones